Waterloo Catholic District School Board

 Waterloo Catholic District School Board (WCDSB) is a school board serving the Region of Waterloo, Ontario, Canada.
-It is headquartered in Kitchener, and is currently the eighth-largest Catholic school system in Ontario.
+It is headquartered in Kitchener, and is the seventh largest Catholic school system in Ontario.

-As of November 2023, this Board operated 43 elementary schools, five secondary schools and five adult and continuing education campuses served by 4,200 full and part-time staff (including teachers, educational assistants, support staff, custodial staff, youth care workers, administrators, and supply staff).
-The total enrolment was 25,700, plus 13,000 students in adult/continuing education programs.
+As of 2025, the Board operates 44 elementary schools, five secondary schools and three adult and continuing education campuses served by 4,200 full and part-time staff (including teachers, educational assistants, support staff, custodial staff, youth care workers, administrators, and supply staff).
+The total enrolment is 27,700, plus 13,000 students in adult/continuing education programs.

 History

 What was to become the Waterloo Catholic District School Board began in 1836 in a log building in St. Agatha, Ontario used by both public and Catholic students.
-A permanent stone building was erected in 1854, and a second school was also built in 1836 in New Germany (now Maryhill, Ontario).
-The next Catholic school to be built was in St. Clements, Ontario and opened in 1840 in Preston (now Cambridge, Ontario).
+A second Catholic school was built in 1836 in New Germany (now Maryhill, Ontario).
+The third Catholic school was built in1840 in Preston (now Cambridge, Ontario).

 St. Jerome High School, then called a College, was founded in 1865 by Reverend Dr. Louis Funcken and his brother Fr.
 Eugene Funcken, Fathers of the Congregation of the Resurrection.
 The first location was a log cabin in St. Agatha but by 1867, the school moved to Duke St. in Kitchener.
 Initially, its role was to prepare young men for the seminary.
 This school closed permanently in 1990.
+The high school building became WLU Kitchener campus in 2006.